programmerMG/Whatsapp-bot-python/README.md

 ![main.py](https://i.ibb.co/NFvjZ3t/black.png)

-You will ge a local host url which only you can access.
+You will get a local host url which only you can access.
 You can convert it by using ngrok which you have already installed

 Open one more command prompt without quiting the previous one.